paidem/guacozy/docs/core/named-credentials.md

-User will not be able to connect if RDP connection uses NLA or TLS security, because this connection requires username/password to start network connection and will not show login screen for unautheticated users.
+User will not be able to connect if RDP connection uses NLA or TLS security, because this connection requires username/password to start network connection and will not show login screen for unauthenticated users.